The Girl Chewing Gum

-The Girl Chewing Gum is a 1976 British short film directed by John Smith.
+The Girl Chewing Gum is a 1976 British avant-garde short film directed by John Smith.

 Background

 The film, made as the ideological opposition to mainstream cinema, was inspired by a scene in François Truffaut's 1973 film Day for Night in which the director gives instructions to the actors, and even tells a dog to urinate on a lamppost.

 Summary

 At Stamford Road in Dalston Junction of east London, the camera follows pedestrians, cars and birds while a narrator, who appears to be the (fictional) director behind the camera, seems to direct their actions.

 Legacy

 The film is widely acknowledged as one of the most important avant-garde films of the 20th century.

 The Girl Chewing Gum was preserved by the Academy Film Archive in 2019.